-I am a first-year PhD candidate focusing on socialist feminism in Western Europe in the 19th and 20th centuries.
+I am a second-year PhD student focusing on socialist feminism in Western Europe in the 19th and 20th centuries.
 My research interests focus on how socialist and labor movements address questions of gender and how women interact with activism and theory within socialist circles.
 On a larger scale, I want to see how the theories and actions of earlier women influence more contemporary socialist feminism.

 In 2017, I graduated from Simmons College (now Simmons University) with an MA in Gender and Cultural Studies.
 In 2015 I received an MA in Public History from the University of York in the UK.
 I have a BA in history and German from Augustana College (now Augustana University).